BikeBeamer/BikeBeamer/README.md

 - All coordinate systems used have their origin at the bottom left
 - The PCBs are mounted with the back side visible when looking at the left side of the bike and connected in clockwise direction
 - All indexes in the code are zero-based, while all user interfaces and visualisations use regular one-based numbering
+- All API communication is done through HTTP headers for the sake of easy parsing in the front- and backend

 ### Mounting visualisation